Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_python/getting_started_with_python.md

 Remember that `conn` is the object that connects you to your Snowflake account.
 You can use that to execute SQL commands with the following format.

 ```
-conn.curser().execute("YOUR SQL COMMAND")
+conn.cursor().execute("YOUR SQL COMMAND")
 ```

-We first want to create a []virtual warehouse](https://docs.snowflake.com/en/user-guide/warehouses-overview.html).
+We first want to create a [virtual warehouse](https://docs.snowflake.com/en/user-guide/warehouses-overview.html).
 Virtual warehouses contain the servers that are required for you to perform queries and DML operations with Snowflake.
 Creating one can be done by incorporating the `CREATE WAREHOUSE` SQL command.

 ```
 conn.cursor().execute("CREATE WAREHOUSE IF NOT EXISTS tiny_warehouse_mg")